 Schedule a consultation to learn more about how we can help you.

-A graduate of Baylor Law School, Brad handles family law litigation throughout Texas.
+A graduate of Baylor Law School, Nace handles family law litigation throughout Texas.

-A graduate of NYU Law School, Kristi handles business and commercial litigation, as well as family law when business interests are inextricably intertwined in divorce.
+A graduate of NYU Law School, Motley handles business and commercial litigation, as well as family law when business interests are inextricably intertwined in divorce.

-An advocate for all, "Dad Talk Today" and "The Fathers' Rights Movement" both nationally recognized movements recently asked Nace to speak about legal issues affecting men with regard to the disproportionate awards of possession in America.
-Local broadcasts have also interviewed Nace about legal issues impacting his own cases.
+An advocate for all, "The Epoch Times," "Dad Talk Today" and "The Fathers' Rights Movement" nationally recognized organizations and movements ask Nace to speak about legal issues in America.
+Other national and local broadcasts have also interviewed Nace